billmania/roboquest_ui/public/config/README_configuration.md

          the left edge of the parent element.
 * max
 * min
-* msgAttribute - which attribute from the msgType on the topic, like 'header.stamp.sec'
+* msgAttribute - which attribute(s) from the msgType on the topic, like 'header.stamp.sec',
+*                separated by semi-colon(s)
 * msgType - a string defining the ROS interface for the service or topic. for example, std_msgs/msg/String.
 * name - a descriptive name for the widget, as a string